 The most famous asylum in genre fiction is Arkham Asylum of the Batman mythos, the housing place for all the assorted freaks and crazies that Batman takes on.
 This has made sporadic appearances on film – most substantially in Batman: Assault on Arkham (2014) and the tv series Gotham (2014-9).

-Some films feature people of unusual ability incarcerated either knowingly or mistakenly – the title criminal mastermind in The Testament of Dr Mabuse (1933); a man with psychic powers in The Sender (1982); a man who claims to be an alien visitor in Man Facing Southeast (1986) and K-Pax (2001); the demonically possessed in The Exorcist III (1990); a man who claims to be The Devil in Mister Frost (1990); a werewolf in Ginger Snaps: Unleashed (2004); a woman who may have psychic powers in The Dark Red (2018); an asylum for superheroes in Glass (2019) and The New Mutants (2020); and a mermaid whose tail has been cut off in Mermaid Down (2019).
+Some films feature people of unusual ability incarcerated either knowingly or mistakenly – the title criminal mastermind in The Testament of Dr Mabuse (1933); a man with psychic powers in The Sender (1982); a man who claims to be an alien visitor in Man Facing Southeast (1986) and K-Pax (2001); the demonically possessed in The Exorcist III (1990); a man who claims to be The Devil in Mister Frost (1990); a werewolf in Ginger Snaps: Unleashed (2004); a woman who may have psychic powers in The Dark Red (2018); asylums for superheroes in Glass (2019) and The New Mutants (2020); and a mermaid whose tail has been cut off in Mermaid Down (2019).

 In science-fictional variants, there was Final (2001) in which a man from the past is cryogenically awoken in an asylum in the future; Alien Abduction (2005) set a hospital for returned alien abductees before a twist reveals this is not the case; and Shadow Puppets (2007) where people awake in an asylum with their memories erased.
 Dante 01 (2008) takes place in an asylum set aboard a space station and features an inmate with miracle-healing abilities.